 And let's not forget that these cameras won't just be attached to the corners of ceilings or the sides of buildings, they will also buzz above rooftops.
 Police and security drones will also become commonplace by 2025, used to remotely patrol crime sensitive areas and give police departments a real-time view of the city—something that's especially handy in car chase incidents.
 These drones will also be outfitted with a variety of specialty sensors, such as thermographic cameras to detect pot grow-ups within residential areas or a system of lasers and sensors to detect illegal bomb-making factories.

-Ultimately, these technical advancements will offer police departments ever more powerful tools to detect criminal activity, but this is only one-half of the story.
+Ultimately, these technological advancements will offer police departments ever more powerful tools to detect criminal activity, but this is only one-half of the story.
 Police departments won't become more effective through the proliferation of CCTV cameras alone; instead, the police will turn to Silicon Valley and the military to have their surveillance networks powered by big data and artificial intelligence (AI).

 The big data and artificial intelligence behind tomorrow’s surveillance tech

-Falling back to our UK example, the country is currently in the process of making their ‘dumb’ cameras ‘smart’ through the use of a powerful AI software.
+Falling back to our UK example, the country is currently in the process of making their ‘dumb’ cameras ‘smart’ through the use of powerful AI software.
 This system will automatically sift through all recorded and streaming CCTV footage (big data) to identify suspicious activity and faces with criminal records.
 The Scotland Yard will also use this system to track criminals’ movements across cities and between cities whether they move by foot, car, or train.

 What this example shows is a future where big data and AI will begin playing a prominent role in how police departments operate.